Khagenk/Credit_Risk_Analysis/README.md

 ![Screen Shot 2022-03-27 at 11 34 37 PM](https://user-images.githubusercontent.com/94031446/160322132-6ad8fff7-1449-4db9-8812-46e8437a0031.png)

-A balanced accuracy score of 0.644 means that 35.6% of the squares are wrong and 64.4% are correct.
+A balanced accuracy score of 0.644 means that 35.6% of the squares are incorrect and 64.4% are correct.

 A mean accuracy score of 0.99 means that this model determined the number of positive class predictors that belonged to the positive class 99% of the time.